Searchbreed

 very high

-Feeding a Irish Setter
+Feeding an Irish Setter

-Gorgeous athletic sporting breed. ~1,400-1,800 kcal/day.
-Bloat risk with deep chest.
+Gorgeous athletic sporting breed.
+Calorie needs vary with size, sex, and workload; bloat risk comes with the deep chest.

 Key nutrients